goodwiins/prompt-injection-defense/paper/my_papper.md

 ## 9. Conclusion

 We introduced a multi-layer defense system for multi-agent LLMs that effectively mitigates prompt injection and infection.
+By combining ensemble detection with Balanced Intent Training (BIT), we achieved **97.4% accuracy** and **<5% over-defense** (FPR on NotInject) with latency ranging from 2-5ms depending on hardware.
+Our system prioritizes **high recall (99.3%)** to ensure comprehensive attack coverage, with a trade-off in precision (89.8%) that is acceptable for security applications where missing an attack is more costly than false alarms.

-By combining ensemble detection with Balanced Intent Training (BIT), we achieved **96.7% accuracy** and **0% over-defense** with minimal latency (1.9ms P50).
-Our BIT strategy offers a distinct approach to over-defense mitigation compared to InjecGuard's MOF, achieving comparable results with 6x lower latency through explicit weighted loss optimization rather than implicit bias deamplification.
+Our BIT strategy offers a distinct approach to over-defense mitigation compared to InjecGuard's MOF, achieving comparable results with 2-6x lower latency through explicit weighted loss optimization rather than implicit bias deamplification.

 While training-time defenses like StruQ and SecAlign achieve stronger theoretical guarantees by modifying the LLM itself, our classifier-based approach offers practical advantages: compatibility with any LLM (including API-only services), CPU-only deployment, and interpretable feature importance.
 Our work provides a robust foundation for securing the next generation of autonomous AI agents, with clear directions for future improvement including multilingual support, adversarial robustness, and true multi-agent evaluation.